eric-p-hutchins/zig-webenc/README.md

 * GBK decoder, in §10.1
 * GBK encoder, in §10.1.1
 * get an encoder, in §6.1
-* get an encoding, in §4.2
-* get an output encoding, in §4.3
 * getting an encoder, in §6.1
-* getting an encoding, in §4.2
-* handler, in §4.1
 * IBM866, in §9
 * ignore BOM, in §7.1
 * ignoreBOM
   * attribute for TextDecoderCommon, in §7.1
   * dict-member for TextDecoderOptions, in §7.2
 * index, in §5
 * index Big5, in §5
 * index Big5 pointer, in §5